 DH: Breakfast on the weekends – not because it is a favorite to eat, but I love preparing breakfast for and feeding my family, even more so now that my children are all young adults and no longer live at home with us.
 Its very satisfying to spend those opportunities together.
 Alterative answer: if I knew my health wouldn’t completely crater from it, a steady diet of chili cheese dogs would be my go-to, I think.

-CC: If you could only drink one beer for the rest of your life, what would it be?
+CC: If you could only drink one beverage for the rest of your life, what would it be?

 CC: What drew you to join Cloud Construct?